- November 16, 2022

 About

-Monochrome Mobius: Rights and Wrongs Forgotten is a single player role playing game with fantasy and drama themes.
+Monochrome Mobius: Rights and Wrongs Forgotten is a single player tactical role playing game with fantasy, drama, anime and science fiction themes.
 It was developed by AQUAPLUS and was released on November 16, 2022.
 It received mostly positive reviews from critics and positive reviews from players.

 Monochrome Mobius: Rights and Wrongs Forgotten